nightmares

 Frequently Asked Questions

-Dreaming of a dead snake often symbolizes overcoming fears or the end of a troubling situation.
-It can indicate a transformation where what once threatened you has lost its power.
+Dreaming of a dead snake often symbolizes the end of a toxic situation or unresolved fears.
+It can signal transformation and the need to confront what you've been avoiding.

 Join 10,000+ dreamers who decode their dreams with Dream Book